AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 old cached `vk_kernel_pipeline` instance will be used with the Vulkan compute pipeline created for that specific workgroup size.
 Otherwise, if the workgroup size is different, a new `vk_kernel_pipeline` object will be created to instantiate a Vulkan compute pipeline for that workgroup size.
-However, the AdaptiveCpp SSCP compiler seem to create a new executable for each work-group size with the information embedded in the required work-group size metadata so in practice a new `vk_executable_object` is created for each work-group size variant of a kernel.
+At adaptivity level 1 (the default) and above the AdaptiveCpp SSCP compiler creates a new executable for each work-group size with the information embedded in the required work-group size metadata.
+In this case a new `vk_executable_object` is created for each work-group size variant of a kernel.
+At adaptivity level 0, a specialization constant is used to set the work-group size on the same `vk_executable_object` object for each work-group size variant.

 For small numbers of kernel arguments, no buffer descriptors may be required and all arguments can be set pushing push constants before the invocation of the Vulkan